WestDRI/wgpages/content/julia202202/julia-07-distributed1.md

 1. pass the namespace of local variables to worker 2
 1. spawn function execution on worker 2
 1. return a Future handle (referencing this running instance) to the control process
-1. return REPL to the control process (while the function is running on worker 2), so we can continue running commands
+1. return the REPL to the control process (while the function is running on worker 2), so we can continue running commands

 Now let's modify our code slightly: